aherne/php-sql-statements-api/README.md

 ## About

 The purpose of this API is to automate generation of SQL statements (queries) based on SQL standards or their vendor-specific derivation.
-API is fully PSR-4 compliant, only requiring PHP7.1+ interpreter.
+API is fully PSR-4 compliant, only requiring PHP 8.1+ interpreter.
 To quickly see how it works, check:

 - **[installation](#installation)**: describes how to install API on your computer
 - **[unit tests](#unit-tests)**: API has 100% Unit Test coverage, using [UnitTest API](https://github.com/aherne/unit-testing) instead of PHPUnit for greater flexibility
 - **[examples](#examples)**: shows a example of API functionality

+All classes inside use **Lucinda\Query** namespace!

 ## Installation